 Tip: Make sure to stake out a fireworks spot early!
 Prime viewing spots go fast, and you won’t want to miss a moment of the show

-Now that we’ve been over the best Epcot attractions for toddlers and kids, let’s take a look at some of the exciting new things coming to Epcot in the future!
+Now that we’ve been over the best Epcot rides for kids and toddlers, let’s take a look at some of the exciting new things coming to Epcot in the future!

-Following in the footsteps of the Norway pavilion, Epcot’s France pavilion is also slated for an upgrade in the coming years.
-An import from Disneyland Paris, Remy’s Ratatouille Adventure will arrive at Epcot’s France pavilion in 2021, taking guests on a wild ride through the heart of Gusteau’s kitchen.
+Following in the footsteps of the Norway pavilion, Epcot’s France pavilion has one of the newest upgrades at Walt Disney World.
+An import from Disneyland Paris, Remy’s Ratatouille Adventure has arrived at Epcot’s France pavilion in 2021, taking guests on a wild ride through the heart of Gusteau’s kitchen.

 Marvel fans rejoice!
 In a long-overdue upgrade to Future World, Disney execs have announced plans for an upcoming “Guardians of the Galaxy” coaster coming to Epcot in the coming years.
 Disney has promised an immersive “storytelling coaster” that’s “unlike anything the world has ever seen”, just in time for the resort’s 50th anniversary!

 Another planned addition sure to pique the interest of preschoolers and young children, Epcot’s upcoming Play Pavilion promises interactive fun for kids all over the globe.
 A replacement for the now-defunct “Wonders of Life”, Imagineers have touted the Play Pavilion as “beyond anything we’ve ever created” and “completely unique to Epcot”.

 With all these new additions, there’s never been a better time to head to Epcot for families of all ages!

 Our Disney Crowd Calendar is the best tool to help you get the most out of your time in the parks.
 We break down park crowds, park hours of operation, ticket prices, and average temperature.
 We also break down the best time to visit Disney World based on specific times of the year and special events.